staddi99/AdventOfCode/2017/README.md

 [![Dependency Status](https://img.shields.io/david/staddi99/AdventOfCode.svg)](https://david-dm.org/staddi99/AdventOfCode)
 [![License: Unlicense](https://img.shields.io/github/license/staddi99/AdventOfCode)](https://raw.githubusercontent.com/staddi99/AdventOfCode/master/LICENSE)

 The night before Christmas, one of Santa's Elves calls you in a panic.
 "The printer's broken!
-We can't print the Naughty or Nice List!"
+We can't print the _Naughty or Nice List_!"
 By the time you make it to sub-basement 17, there are only a few minutes until midnight.
-"We have a big problem," she says; "there must be almost fifty bugs in this system, but nothing else can print The List.
+"We have a big problem," she says; "there must be almost _fifty_ bugs in this system, but nothing else can print The List.
 Stand in this square, quick!
 There's no time to explain; if you can convince them to pay you in **stars**, you'll be able to--" She pulls a lever and the world goes blurry.

 When your eyes can focus again, everything seems a lot more pixelated than before.
 She must have sent you inside the computer!
-You check the system clock: 25 milliseconds until midnight.
+You check the system clock: _25 milliseconds_ until midnight.
 With that much time, you should be able to collect all **fifty stars** by December 25th.

 Collect stars by solving puzzles.
-Two puzzles will be made available on each ~~day~~ millisecond in the advent calendar; the second puzzle is unlocked when you complete the first.
+Two puzzles will be made available on each ~~day~~ millisecond in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants **one star**.
 Good luck!

 ## Days